 That is, if you’ve played your cards right.
 And y’all have been playing your cards right … right?

 By that, I mean holding stock in balanced, well-run companies that thrive amid in-demand industries.
 Taking your gains where you’ve got ‘em (if you’ve got ‘em).
-Searching for gems amid the rubble like Paul Mampilly.
-Making volatility work for you like Mike Carr.

 Whatever bear market strategy floats your boat, just remember to stay afloat … with, umm … Great Stuff.
 Or something?
 (Sorry, this “positivity” suit doesn’t fit quite right.
 I think it’s the shoulders.)